anicca048/Kebab/Readme.md

 	benifits that WinPcap just doesn't.
 You can find Npcap on the Nmap team's site here: https://nmap.org/npcap/ Npcap is published under several different licenses, including a free license
-	that you can use to install on a few non comercial systems.
+	that you can use to install on a few non commercial systems.
 You can read it
 	here: https://github.com/nmap/npcap/blob/master/LICENSE
 You can find a download link to the most recent version under the "Downloading
 	and Installing Npcap Free Edition".
 It is recommended that when you install Npcap, you check the "Restrict Npcap
-    driver's access to Administrators only" option, so that access to the system level driver is restricted to admin's only.
-Otherwise any tool can use the system driver to have unrestricted (and largely untracked) communictions through your firewall. :(
+    driver's access to Administrators only" option, so that access to the system level driver is restricted to privileged users only.
+Otherwise any tool can use the system driver to have unrestricted (and largely untracked) communications through your firewall. :(

 # MaxMind GeoLite2 Database and API
 This product includes GeoLite2 data created by MaxMind, available from